2025

-Black History Month: African Americans and the Arts
+Black History Month: African Americans and Labor

 Coppin State University invites all to join in the planned activities in observance of Black History Month as we reflect on the accomplishments, history, and culture of African-Americans.
-This year's celebration revolves around the theme "African Americans and the Arts" in conjunction with the Association for the Study of African American Life and History.
+This year's celebration revolves around the theme "African Americans and Labor" in conjunction with the Association for the Study of African American Life and History.

 From Association for the Study of African American Life and History